Fluorine: Earth

 Fluorine is the 13th most abundant element in Earth's crust at 600–700 ppm (parts per million) by mass.
 Though believed not to occur naturally, elemental fluorine has been shown to be present as an occlusion in antozonite, a variant of fluorite.
 Most fluorine exists as fluoride-containing minerals.
 Fluorite, fluorapatite and cryolite are the most industrially significant.
-Fluorite (CaF_{2}), also known as fluorspar, abundant worldwide, is the main source of fluoride, and hence fluorine.
+Fluorite (CaF2), also known as fluorspar, abundant worldwide, is the main source of fluoride, and hence fluorine.
 China and Mexico are the major suppliers.
-Fluorapatite (Ca_{5}(PO_{4})_{3}F), which contains most of the world's fluoride, is an inadvertent source of fluoride as a byproduct of fertilizer production.
-Cryolite (Na_{3}AlF_{6}), used in the production of aluminium, is the most fluorine-rich mineral.
+Fluorapatite (Ca5(PO4)3F), which contains most of the world's fluoride, is an inadvertent source of fluoride as a byproduct of fertilizer production.
+Cryolite (Na3AlF6), used in the production of aluminium, is the most fluorine-rich mineral.
 Economically viable natural sources of cryolite have been exhausted, and most is now synthesized commercially.